Student Stories

 My name is Maria Cirilo and I am from Mexico.
 I migrated here 10 years ago.
 When I first started my life here I knew my ABCs, numbers, and a few words.
 I like all of the lakes and stores here, but I especially like being able to go on walks in the park with my daughters.
 Mexico is my country and it’s beautiful.
 One day I would like to go back.

-I would tell new students at Guadalupe School that this is a good school.
-It’s difficult to learn in large groups, but Guadalupe School has small class sizes which are better for learning.
+I would tell new students at Guadalupe Center that this is a good school.
+It’s difficult to learn in large groups, but Guadalupe Center has small class sizes which are better for learning.
 Teachers give one-on-one explanations to students.
 I have told all of my family members to come here since it’s the best school.
-I would also recommend Guadalupe School to my friends.
+I would also recommend Guadalupe Center to my friends.

 Adult Education: Claudia Valerio